Clinolipid 20% Lipid Injectable Emulsion, USP

 Clinolipid Admixture Stability Aid

-3 in 1 Admixtures with Clinolipid are stable for 9 days when refrigerated at 2-8oC plus an additional 48 hours at room temperature of 25oC (+/-2oC).1 Use this aid to support introducing Clinolipid (Lipid Injectable Emulsion, USP), 20% for intravenous use into your PN program.
+3 in 1 Admixtures with Clinolipid are stable for 9 days when refrigerated at 2-8oC plus an additional 48 hours at room temperature of 25oC (+/-2oC).1

 Only the physical compatibility of the 3-in-1 Clinolipid admixtures was evaluated, the chemical stability or bioavailability of each ingredient was not tested.